 Compared to the rest of the Bay Area market, the Southeast San Francisco region has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 221 listings have been listed, so you'll want to check back regularly for new listings.
-About 27% of the office spaces in the Southeast San Francisco are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 209 listings have been listed, so you'll want to check back regularly for new listings.
+About 24% of the office spaces in the Southeast San Francisco are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Education is the dominant industry in this area.
 Commute by motorcycle is the most popular way to get to work amongst Southeast San Francisco occupants.
-Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.